Earthly treasures vs heavenly treasures

 I mean, do we just go through life trying to reach the next promotion so we can move into a better neighborhood with a better school system so our kids can do better than we have done?

-I often think about what Jesus would say regarding the American Dream.
+I often think about what Jesus might say regarding the American Dream.

 For some reason, I just can’t believe Jesus would encourage us to pursue the American Dream!
 Maybe I’m wrong – if so please tell me.